Postgraduate MSc

 International applicants: please check the international intakes page for the latest information and application dates.

-This course is designed for qualified physiotherapists who are looking to further develop their skills and enhance their career.
+This Chartered Society of Physiotherapy accredited course is designed for qualified physiotherapists who are looking to further develop their skills and enhance their careers.

-The application window for 2023 entry is between 14th November – 20th January at 5pm.
+The application window for 2024 entry has now closed.
 Please note that you may not hear about the outcome of your application until after the closing date for applications.
 If you submit your application after the closing date, we may not be able to consider your application.

 You will: